chicagopython/CodingWorkshops/problems/py101/trackcoder/README.md

 - Which packages got installed?
 - Which version of python is getting used?

 Skip this exercise for Windows.
+Install the dependencies using

+    pip install prompt_toolkit Click peewee

 ## 1.7.
 Exercise 2: Run the program